Developer Portal

 This improves developer experience and reduces integration errors.

-3. Simplified Developer Onboarding
+3. Self serve Developer Onboarding

 Developers should be able to sign up, request API access, and start integrating without unnecessary steps.
 A streamlined onboarding process helps reduce delays and encourages API adoption.